- We will answer the question, “What is a metering device”. We will define the various types of metering devices and how they work.

 - Capillary tubes (cap tubes) are also used to meter refrigerant to the evaporator coil.
 These are considered fixed orifice since they hole in the tube(s) is a fixed size.

-- There are other non-conventional types of metering devices used for HVAC refrigeration including the float type and the electronic type however these are not commonly used in standard HVAC equipment.
+- There are other non-conventional types of metering devices used for HVAC refrigeration.
+These include the float type, however these are not commonly used in standard HVAC equipment.

-There are other types of metering devices used in HVAC vapor compression refrigeration but these are the most common types are used in HVACR in both the commercial market and residential markets.
+There are other types of metering devices used in HVAC vapor compression refrigeration.
+However, these are the most common types are used in HVACR in both the commercial market and residential markets.
 As systems grow more sophisticated and complex that is likely to change.
 Electronic types are the next big step in refrigeration used for air conditioning and heat pump systems.
 These are used in the new variable capacity refrigeration systems now out or just on the horizon.